ADVISORIES AND WARNINGS IN EFFECT AS OF 7 / 21 / 2017

 REINHART POND: rainbow trout, warm water fish

-Fishing has slowed for trout as warmer watwer temps is spurring vegetation growth in the water.
-Anglers are still getting some trout in the mornings using nightcrawlers and power bait.
-ODF&W stocked the pond a month ago with 300 legal 8 - 10 inch rainbows, and 100 1 pound rainbows.
-Holdovers from earlier stocking do remain.
-Fishing for bass is very good now.
+Fishing for trout is very poor with very warm water loaded with vegetation.
+Fishing for bass is very good.
 Use nightcrawlers presented under bobbers to try for bass.
 And, use the whole crawler rather than a piece of it like you would for trout.
 Fishing for bluegills is also very good.
 This is a great place to take kids fishing.
 A bobber and worm gets a lot of action.

 WILLOW LAKE: rainbow trout, largemouth bass, black crappie, bluegills, brown bullhead, perch